US Army civilian human resource specialist completes 35-year Army, civil service career

 |0

-This work, US Army civilian human resource specialist completes 35-year Army, civil service career [Image 5 of 5], by SFC Angel Martinez-Navedo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, US Army civilian human resource specialist completes 35-year Army, civil service career, by Walter Ham, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-US Army civilian human resource specialist completes 35-year Army, civil service career